-About Acupuncture for New Patients at Centered: Richmond
+FAQ for New Patients at Centered: Richmond

 Modern life can cause inflammation, stress, pain, and chronic illness, and many of these problems aren’t well addressed by doctors.
-Many patients are tired of 5-minute office visits or pills that just cause new problems.
+Many patients are tired of 5-minute office visits or pills that just cause new issues.

 At Centered: Richmond, our acupuncture providers create a refreshing patient experience.
 We get to know you and work to help you finally feel healthy, clear-headed, productive, and pain-free.